UselessGuru/UG-Miner/README.md

 **Available per pool configuration options**

+- Algorithm [ALGORITHM]:
+  List of included or excluded algorithms per pool
-- Algorithm [ALGORITHM]: List of included or excluded algorithms per pool
+- Currency [CURRENCY]: List of included or excluded currencies per pool
 - Currency [CURRENCY]: List of included or excluded currencies per pool
 - EarningsAdjustmentFactor [Number]: This adds a multiplicator on estimations presented by the pool
   (e.g. You feel that a pool is exaggerating its estimations by 10%: Set EarningsAdjustmentFactor to 0.9)